 behaviour that might be considered inappropriate depending on the circumstances

-behaviour which is intended to enable abuse.
+behaviour which is intended to enable abuse/exploitation

 An allegation can also relate to an adult’s behaviour outside of work, and their relationships with others if they:

 Have behaved in a way in their personal life that raises safeguarding concerns.
 These concerns do not have to relate directly to a child.